nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 }
 ```

-There are two requirements for exception safety, and the implemention above satisfies neither
+From the perspective of exception safety, this function is about as bad as it gets.
+There are two requirements for exception safety, and this satisfies
+neither:

 * **Leak no resources**